JCCs in 26 states and one Canadian province have received nearly 70 bomb threats this year

 In all, 48 JCCs in 26 states and one Canadian province received nearly 60 bomb threats during January, according to the JCCA, an association of JCCs.
 Most were made in rapid succession on three days: January 9, 18 and 31.
 A number of JCCs, including Orlando’s, received multiple threats.

-Also on Monday, Ivanka Trump, who converted to Judaism, tweeted: "America is a nation built on the principle of religious tolerance.
-We must protect our houses of worship & religious centers. #JCC".
+That night, Ivanka Trump, who converted to Judaism, tweeted: “America is a nation built on the principle of religious tolerance.
+We must protect our houses of worship & religious centers. #JCC”.

 “The anti-Semitic threats targeting our Jewish community and community centers are horrible and are painful and a very sad reminder of the work that still must be done to root out hate and prejudice and evil,” Trump said after a tour of the National Museum of African American Museum and Culture.

 In a statement, the FBI said the bureau and the Justice Department’s Civil Rights Division are “investigating possible civil rights violations in connections with threats to Jewish Community Centers across the country.”

 The Simon Wiesenthal Center has urged Attorney General Jeff Sessions to appoint a special task force to catch the culprit, or culprits, behind the bomb threats.

 “The multipronged threats of anti-Semitism today demand concerted action,” said Rabbis Marvin Hier and Abraham Cooper, of the Simon Wiesenthal Center, a leading Jewish human rights organization.